-I’m not an expert in getting through a period of isolation.
-I’m not professionally trained to advise people either.
+How do you thrive in isolation?
+I’m not an expert in getting through an enforced period on my alone, I’m not professionally trained to advise people either.
 But I can tell you what works for me when I’m confined within four walls.
 Hopefully my tips will help those with similar personality types.
 So, if you’re an extrovert, an ambivert, or an omnivert, you might be interested in my strategy for getting through a period of isolation.

 Extrovert?
 Ambivert?
 Omnivert?

 Most people are familiar with the term ‘extrovert’.
 This word is used to describe somebody who is outgoing and feels happy around others.
 The other commonly used term is ‘introvert’, a word used to describe a shy, quiet person, who prefers to spend time alone.
 But what if you’re neither?
 Well perhaps you’re an ambivert or an omnivert.
 An ambivert is somebody whose normal behaviour is between introversion and extroversion.
 Whilst an omnivert is somebody that can be either at different times.
 All of these personalities may struggle to work out how to thrive in isolation, because being alone all of the time isn’t their preferred way to live.